Fred D. Fagg III

 Fred Dow Fagg III (February 27, 1934 – April 19, 2002) was the ninth dean of the Northwestern School of Law at Lewis & Clark, now Lewis and Clark Law School, in Portland, Oregon.

+Personal life

 Fagg, the son of former President of the University of Southern California Fred D. Fagg, Jr., joined the law school in 1970 and served as dean from 1973 to 1982.
 While he was Dean, the law school gained full accreditation by the American Bar Association and the Association of American Law Schools.
 As a professor of law, Fagg taught Antitrust.